daylightZhang/ECE5725-Final-Project/README.md

 # ECE5725-Final-Project
+Name: Go Bang
-2021 Fall ECE5725 Final Project
+This is the 2021 Fall ECE5725 Final Project.

-Before run the main_demo.py, calibrate first.
+The detailed project description will be displayed via a website.
+Here is the link: [wait to be updated]